Optimal Seeding and Self-Reproduction from a Mathematical Point of View: A New Definition of a Generation System

-Menezes and Kabamba in \cite{M-K3} define a generation system as a quadruple $(U,M,R,G)$, where \begin{itemize} \item $U$ is a universal set that contains machines, resources, and outcomes of attempts at reproduction, \item $M\subseteq U$ is a set of machines.

-\item $R\subseteq U$ is a set of resources that can be used for reproduction, each resource is an ordered list.

-\item $G:M \times R\rightarrow U$ is a generation function that maps a machine and a resource ordered list into an element in the universal set. \end{itemize}
+Menezes and Kabamba in \cite{M-K3} define a generation system as a quadruple where \begin{enumerate} \item $U$ is a universal set that contains machines, resources, and outcomes of attempts at reproduction, \item $M\subseteq U$ is a set of machines. \item $R\subseteq U$ is a set of resources that can be used for reproduction, each resource is an ordered list. \item $G:M \times R\rightarrow U$ is a generation function that maps a machine and a resource ordered list into an element in the universal set. \end{enumerate}